 1-How closely does the management option match the natural timing, concentration, and gradation of incoming sediment load?

-2-What the downstream channel is "used to"
+2-What the downstream channel (and users) are "used to"

-- Historically-turbid Midwest stream vs. Historically-clear mountain stream - When was the downstream channel infrastructure built (and for what conditions?)
-5/30
+- Historically-turbid Midwest stream vs. Historically-clear mountain stream - When was the downstream channel infrastructure built (and for what conditions?) - ► Sport fish vs. native fish?